Gulf Inland Division History

 Throughout his more than 30 years as a business leader, Randy was steadfast in his belief that motivated crews were the key to his company’s success and, in keeping with that philosophy, he worked hard to make his employees an extension of his family.
 For Randy, the company’s growth and reputation for excellence were a direct result of the crews who moved his customer cargos around the clock.
 Randy also looked to improve the environment aboard his vessels by making them comfortable and home-like for his crews, and became one of the first transporters to add satellite TV on his vessels.

 When EMS joined forces with Marquette Transportation in March 2007, Randy Eckstein experienced what many would call a life-changing turn of events.
 As founder of EMS, now known as the Marquette Gulf-Inland unit, Randy was presented with the opportunity to combine the company he’d nurtured with the business his father Ray began, now headed by his brother John.
-This event was made even more profound by Randy’s diagnosis of cancer a year earlier.

 For Randy and his employees, the Gulf-Inland unit has never wavered from its “extended family” culture.
 As this part of Marquette continues to grow, as its fleet further expands, Randy’s commitment to the people who made EMS a force of nature will become a legacy of pride and respect.
 But Randy and his brainchild aren’t stopping there.
-By 2009, the Gulf-Inland unit will have a fleet of 50 marine vessels.